RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 		:scale: 75 %
    		:align: center

-6. After starting the PowerSDR software you will be led through the PowerSDR software specific setup wizard which lets you configure the software to use it with your RedPitaya.
+6. After starting the PowerSDR software you will be led through the PowerSDR software specific setup wizard which lets you configure the software to use it with your Red Pitaya.
 Pick the HAMlab/RedPitaya radio model.

 	.. image:: Capture11.PNG
 		:scale: 75 %
    		:align: center

-7. Select the region where you are using your RedPitaya, this is important due to the different frequency ranges your are allowed to transmit in the different countries all over the world:
+7. Select the region where you are using your Red Pitaya, this is important due to the different frequency ranges your are allowed to transmit in the different countries all over the world:

 	.. image:: Capture12.PNG
 		:scale: 75 %